bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ~~~~~
 We note that taking the inverse of a point is simply negating the y coordinate.
 This multiplication algorithm has a regular pattern of operations and no exceptional cases.
-[ TODO ]

 # IANA Considerations

 # Security Considerations

-Claus Diem has steadily reduced the security
+Claus Diem has steadily reduced the security of elliptic curves
-of elliptic curves defined over extension fields of odd prime fields
+defined over extension fields of degree greater then two over large
-along with Sameav.
+characteristic fields.
 There is considerable concern about curves like
 FourQ defined over extension fields, which are considered less
 conservative then curves over prime fields.
 While the best attack for
 Diffie-Hellman on this curve remains generic, this may change.

-It is absolutely
-essential that points input to scalar multiplication algorithms are
+It is absolutely essential that points input to scalar multiplication
-checked for being on the curve first.
-Removing such checks may result
+algorithms are checked for being on the curve first.
+Removing such
-in revealing the entire scalar to an attacker.
+checks may result in revealing the entire scalar to an attacker.

 The arithmetic operations and table loads must be done in constant
 time to prevent timing attacks.
 Side-channel analysis is a constantly